Flyers score 4 in the 2nd period, top Golden Knights 6-2 - WHIZ News

 There was no need for concern against Vegas.

+“We got big saves and when they made mistakes, we made them pay which we haven’t been able to do for quite some time,” Vigneault said.

-Travis Konecny scored a power-play goal just 4:15 into the game for the Flyers, and they took off from there, an appetizer for what would be the Flyers first four-goal period since March 15, 2019 against Toronto.
+Travis Konecny scored a power-play goal just 4:15 into the game for the Flyers, and the offense took off from there, an appetizer for what would be the Flyers first four-goal period since March 15, 2019 against Toronto.
 Raffl added his second of the night late in the third.

-Brian Elliott had 33 saves for the Flyers, 25 straight through the first two periods when they played more like an Eastern Conference contender than the one that entered buried near the bottom of the standings.
+Brian Elliott had 33 saves for the Flyers, 25 straight through the first two periods when they played more like an Eastern Conference contender than the one that entered dumped at the bottom of the standings.

+“You have to stay patient and stay ready and the guys gave me a really good chance to win with all of that run support,” Elliott said.
+“You just want to play big back there and not give anything unreasonable up.”

 The Flyers had scored only 15 goals through the first six games but caught a break when Marc-Andre Fleury was given a night off with Vegas on the front end of a back-to-back.
 He started nine games this season — and one game with Oscar Dansk in net showed why Fleury rarely gets a game off.

-Carter Hart also got the night off for the Flyers, leaving a hopeful matchup of one of the best goalies in the league vs. one of the expected future stars off the board.
-The kids in the $25 standing-room-only section in Hart jerseys had to cheer on an offensive outburst instead from their obstructed sightlines.
+Carter Hart also got the night off for the Flyers, erasing a hopeful matchup of one of the best goalies in the league vs. one of the expected future stars off the board.
+The kids in the $25 standing-room-only section in Hart jerseys had to cheer an offensive outburst instead from their obstructed sightlines and catch the goals on the big screen.

 Hayes and Raffl scored only 44 seconds apart in the second to blow the game open.
 Niskanen added a power-play goal and Lindblom’s fourth goal of the season came off a give-and-go with Raffl to make it 5-0.